 Remember you use the pronoun le (le debo una disculpa) instead of te (te debo una disculpa).
 Everyone on a first name basis treats each other informally.

 Get 20% off uTalk – Start learning Argentinian Spanish today

 It’s very useful to know some local ways of asking for help, ordering in a restaurant, or asking for directions.
 Buenos Aires it’s a great city with plenty of cool neighborhoods and interesting places to visit.
 Palermo, Recoleta, Colegiales, and Chacarita are full of young people, gastronomic treats, and shopping.
 Those barrios (neighborhoods) are located in the heart of Buenos Aires, near subways, trains and major avenues that will take you through the rest of the city.

 Getting to these suburbs from the more touristy, but typically Porteño neighborhoods, of San Telmo and La Boca requires navigating the public transport.
-At some stage you will need to ask how to get somewhere?
+At some stage, you will need to ask how to get somewhere?
 You’ll definitely want to visit downtown to feel the “city porteña” full of people working and see the beautiful avenues.
 But how to get there?
 Asking for directions is sometimes a stumbling block for Spanish learners.
-And when you’re visiting a big city it seems that everyone is in a hurry.
-But don’t worry, Argentinians will try to help you.
-Here are some simple and common phrases to take with you in your notebook (or phone app)
+And when you’re visiting a big city, it seems that everyone is in a hurry.
+But don’t worry—Argentinians will try to help you.
+Here are some simple and common phrases to take with you in your notebook (or language phone app)

 |“Disculpame, ¿te hago una consulta? ¿Sabés dónde está la entrada al subte?”||Excuse me, can I ask you a question?
 Do you know where the subway entrance is?|